alex1989hu/kubelet-serving-cert-approver/README.md

 * You want to securely - in terms of trusted Certificate Authoritity (CA) - reach kubelet endpoint

-* Signed serving certificates are honored as a valid kubelet serving certificate by the API server.
+* Signed serving certificates are honored as a valid kubelet serving certificate by the API server

 * Don't want to use `--kubelet-insecure-tls` flag during installation of [metrics-server](https://github.com/kubernetes-sigs/metrics-server/)